NDaria-Cyber/Blocked-Suspicious-Outbound-Activity-via-Firewall-Real-Reconstructed-Incident-/README.md

 **Technical Level** : the malware executed itself locally, but communication to C2 had been blocked.
 The local execution worked given that:
 - No Ad-Blocker or Anti-Trackers active on machine
-- Autoplay/Plugins enabled which allows JavaScript or Flash to to execute automatically
+- Plugins enabled which allows JavaScript to execute automatically

 ## Observations